 Gain an insight into the nature of change as an endemic feature of politics on a national, regional and global scale; an understanding of the causes of change; and ways in which to manage that change.
 You also gain a firm understanding of the complex relationship between the concerns of domestic and international politics, and global and geopolitical issues.

-We currently offer this programme in two additional locations:
+We currently offer this programme in the following location(s):

 In Beijing, you study at China Foreign Affairs University (CFAU).
 It is China’s top foreign affairs institute and doubles up as an academy for the country's future diplomats.

 The exchange is offered as a one semester exchange or as a one-year exchange with award.